TillMueller/TillMueller/README.md

 Here is an overview of some of the projects I worked on.
 Most of these are hosted on my own Gitlab instance over at https://git.gento0.de

 ## University
-- Go implementation of a Peer-To-Peer onion network for the class Peer-to-Peer-Systems and Security
+- Go implementation of a Peer-To-Peer onion network for the class Peer-to-Peer-Systems and Security (created as part of a team of two)
   - [https://git.gento0.de/till/p2p-onion](https://git.gento0.de/till/p2p-onion)
 - eBPF implementations for performance testing and POCs of stateful eBPF programs, used in my Bachelor's Thesis
   - [https://git.gento0.de/till/ebpf-code](https://git.gento0.de/till/ebpf-code)